 Light has been always a matter of scientific interest, especially in modern science.
-Many of us has heard or some may have studied about wave particle theory about light, which consider light either as flood of particles known as photons or propagation of electromagnetic waves in a range of frequencies – The visible light, seven colors of rainbow separate out the frequencies.
+Many of us have heard or some may have studied about wave particle theory about light, which consider light either as a flood of particles known as photons or propagation of electromagnetic waves in a range of frequencies – The visible light, seven colors of rainbow separate out the frequencies.

 As we are becoming use to of this data for our many day to day activities there is tremendous growth of this data being observed in recent years and we need advancement in technology to transmit and process it.
 So we have radio technologies like – WiFi, Cellular – 2G, 3G, 4G and now coming up 5G to bring these data to our devices of communications.